CSUN-SeniorDesign/matabit-infrastructure/docs/how-to-deploy-post.md

-# How do deploy a blog post to production
+# How to deploy a blog post to production

 ## Requirements:
  * Hugo